Before contacting us about a repair, you should read the below to check whose responsibility it is.

 - Repairing any damage caused by you, your family or guests to your home, or communal areas of the property.

 - Insuring the contents of your home.
-Please ask your Housing Officer if you need advice about this.
+Please ask your Tenancy Officer if you need advice about this.

 - Being at home when a repair appointment has been booked.